evozonjs/eslint-config-evozonjs/README.md

 ### eslint-config-evozonjs

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React and a few extras we added ourselves.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-config-airbnb` and `eslint-plugin-jsx-a11y`.

 1. `npm install --save-dev eslint-config-evozonjs eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint`
 2. add `"extends": "evozonjs"` to your .eslintrc.
 That's it.